lofcz/LlmTornado/README.md

 }
 ```

-💡 Instead of passing in a strongly typed model, you can pass in a string instead: `await api.Chat.CreateConversation("gpt-4o")`, Tornado will automatically resolve the provider.
+💡 Instead of passing in a strongly typed model, you can pass a string instead: `await api.Chat.CreateConversation("gpt-4o")`, Tornado will automatically resolve the provider.

 ## 🔮 Custom Providers